SDZZGNDRC/llmproject/README.md

 # LLMProject

-LLMProject is a Visual Studio Code extension designed to enhance your development workflow by allowing you to quickly copy the file path and content of the currently opened file.
-This feature is particularly useful for generating context when using Large Language Models (LLMs) to boost your development process.
+LLMProject is a Visual Studio Code extension designed to enhance your development workflow by allowing you to manage project contexts effectively.
+This extension enables you to create, modify, and export contexts that can be used in conjunction with Large Language Models (LLMs) to boost your development process.

 ## Features

 - **Copy File Path and Content**: Easily copy the relative file path and its content in a formatted way to the clipboard.
 - **Markdown Code Blocks**: Automatically formats the file content in a Markdown code block based on the file's extension.
+- **Context Management**: Create, delete, rename, and edit descriptions of contexts to organize your project files.
+- **Add Files and Folders to Contexts**: Quickly add individual files or entire folders to specific contexts for better organization.
+- **Export Contexts**: Export the contents of a context to the clipboard in a structured format.
-- **Context Menu Integration**: Access the command directly from the context menu in the Explorer view.
+- **Context Menu Integration**: Access commands directly from the context menu in the Explorer view.

 ## Installation